-Business View Magazine interviews Tracey Graham, Bevad Management Property Managing Director of Boulevard Supercentre, for our focus on Best of Jamaica.
+Business View Caribbean interviews Tracey Graham, Bevad Management Property Managing Director of Boulevard Supercentre, for our focus on Best of Jamaica.

 The bustling Boulevard Supercentre is not only a hot spot of retail activity in Kingston, Jamaica, it has become a beloved community hub.
 The mall was developed on the site of a defunct Cifuentes Cigar factory and consists of seven acres of land located at the intersection of one of Kingston’s busiest corridors – Washington Boulevard – also known as the Mandela Highway.
 One of the main arteries off that road, Kenhill Drive, leads into various well-populated, residential communities.